One of the most incredible treasure hauls of all time? Five key items

 Until today, no major items belonging to the Knights Templar – the medieval Special Forces of Christendom, made famous by The Crusades – have ever been recovered.
 However, Hamilton and Carl believe they have at last discovered what everyone else has been looking for – a treasure trove of artefacts which reveal who the Templars were, how they worshipped, and why they were targeted, imprisoned and wiped out by Papal decree in 1307.

-With possible key Templar relics in their possession – a black obsidian chalice, a Templar sword, an alabaster libation vessel, and an iron reliquary box – the duo travel all over Europe and the Middle East to trace the origins of their treasure.
+With possible key Templar relics in their possession – a black obsidian chalice, a Templar sword and an iron reliquary box – the duo travel all over Europe and the Middle East to trace the origins of their treasure.
 Find out more about these amazing and potentially priceless items below.

 The Obsidian Chalice